 Born in 1904, Links was, like Wheatley, the son of a tradesman.
 But the similarities ended there.
 Links’s father was a Jewish refugee from Hungary who owned a business that served the bottom end of the fur trade, dealing in skunk.
 Links didn’t have the opportunities Wheatley did to finish his education and indulge his whims as a young man-about-town in London.
 His mother died when he was twelve, and two years later his father learned that he was also terminally ill.
 With no time to spare, he pulled young Joe out of school to give him a rush course on the fur trade in general and the business he would soon need to run.
 “I was a sullen and unwilling pupil,” Links later wrote, but “there was the business and I jolly well had to go and earn my living at it.”

 Links turned out to be possessed of a shrewd business sense.
 And, after such an ill-starred childhood, he was lucky at last.
 Fur, whatever ethical dilemmas it raises today, was exploding in the fashion world of the time; every girl wanted a fur coat, more than one if she could get them.
 Links was able to move his firm, Calman Links, upscale to meet this demand.
 Even the Great Depression didn’t stop him.
-By the 1930s London was the epicenter of a booming luxury fur, and Calman Links was one of its most prominent furriers.
+By the 1930s London was the epicenter of a booming luxury fur trade, and Calman Links was one of its most prominent furriers.

 As a young man Links was a friend of Nancy Robinson, the wealthy heiress to the Nugget Boot Polish fortune who, in something of a social-climbing coup for Wheatley, became his wife in 1922.
 It was through Nancy that the two men met, but their relationship far outlasted Wheatley’s first marriage, which ended in 1930.
 It was a surprising friendship because Links was Jewish; in common with so many in the British Right of this period, there was a strong streak of anti-Semitism in Wheatley’s early novels.
 Still, Links was urbane, cultured, witty, and discreet, and, as you might expect from one who made his living through fashion, known everywhere as a very snappy dresser.
 Despite his humble origins and limited education, all of this seemed to come to him effortlessly.
 Indeed, one might say that Links was a more natural, authentic version of the man that Wheatley worked so hard throughout his life to be.
 He also shared Wheatley’s taste for luxury, most notably in the form of good cigars and expensive wines.
 He cut such an impressive figure that not only Wheatley but most of his social circle were willing to forgive him his ethnicity.
 The friendship was perhaps really cemented as a lifelong one during the personal crisis that precipitated Wheatley’s becoming a writer.
 At this critical time Links was a huge source of comfort and support, lending Wheatley money to pay his creditors and his lawyers and a secluded cottage to get away from it all and pull his first novel together.